den-materials/api-lightning-talk/README.md

 >**Reminder:** The threshold for passing Project 1 is 42.

+### Finish the TODO API HW

+This is due the Tuesday we come back.
+Get as far as you can, and lean on other devs for help if you're stuck./*

-### Look over your HWs to make sure you can reproduce the results
+### Look over your old HWs to make sure you can reproduce the results

 Try starting from scratch, and only look at your older work if you are stuck for more than 10 minutes.